 When it comes to building strength, there are foods that are better suited for that than other foods.
 What makes these foods better suited for building strength are the various properties they come with.
-For example, fats are known to help with the production of testosterone and testosterone helps with building muscle and strength.
+For example, fats are thought to help with the production of testosterone and testosterone helps with building muscle and strength.
 With that said, in this article we are going to look at the best bulking foods for anyone looking to gain muscle and bring their strength to the next level.

 Amounts Of Food You Need To Bulk Up